-Employers’ bonus obligations will be dependent on the type of bonus.
+Employers’ bonus obligations will vary depending on the type of bonus.

 Types of bonus